Safety gloves 101: The ultimate guide to abrasion resistance

 Wet abrasion often leads to earlier-than-expected coating failure even when workers don’t feel much friction.

 Each type of abrasion affects glove materials differently, which is why abrasion ratings matter just as much as cut or puncture levels.
-Without adequate abrasion resistance, coatings or knits can wear through long before a shift ends – leaving workers unprotected even if they’re wearing gloves rated for other hazards.
+Without adequate abrasion resistance, glove materials can wear through long before a shift ends, leaving workers unprotected, even if they’re wearing gloves rated for other hazards.

 ANSI/ISEA 105-2024 abrasion resistance standard – North America

 In the United States, abrasion resistance is classified under the ANSI/ISEA 105-2024 hand protection standard.
-Because coated and uncoated gloves wear down differently under friction, the standard references two abrasion test methods, each with its own defined failure point.
-ANSI/ISEA 105-2024 references:
+Because coated and uncoated gloves wear differently under friction, the standard references two abrasion test methods.
+The same test is used for both coated and uncoated gloves.
+The difference is the failure point: uncoated gloves are evaluated based on fabric breakdown, not coating loss.

 The two abrasion tests used in ANSI/ISEA 105-2024